Fajita veggies, from a Tex-Mex pro.

 The peppers in fajitas can be substituted with any other preferred option such as zucchini, eggplant, or portobello mushrooms.
 Keep in mind that this may affect cooking times, which you should adjust accordingly.

-These veggies taste amazing on their own, but are best enjoyed alongside some of these classic sides and entrées:
+These veggies taste amazing on their own, but here are some of our favorite main dishes to serve them with:

 Tap stars to rate!